-This well preserved 13th to 14th century dovecote (pigeon house), with its keystone finish roof, is thought to be only one of four surviving examples of its kind in Cornwall.
+This well preserved 13th to 14th century dovecote (pigeon house), with its keystone finish roof, is thought to be one of only four surviving examples of its kind in Cornwall.
 The culverhouse was used to farm the eggs and meat of its inhabitants.

 A culverhouse, (also known as the culverhay or culvery), is a dovecote.
 In Scotland it would be known as a doocot; in Latin as a columbarium; and in French they are known as pigeonnier and sometimes as colombier.
 This one originally served nearby Trevanion Manor.